Bayside railway station

 Bayside DART station is a railway station in Fingal, Ireland that serves the district of Bayside and Baldoyle.
+It is a 5 minute walk from Bayside.
 It has an island platform accessible by pedestrian subways.
 The ticket office is open between 05:45-00:30 AM, Monday to Sunday.

 History

 The station opened on 11 June 1973.

+Services

+Train Services

+From Monday to Friday, trains run every 20-30 minutes in both directions.
+On Saturdays, trains run every 25-35 minutes, and on Sundays, every 30-40 minutes.
+Trains to Howth depart from Platform 2, while trains bound for the City Centre depart from Platform 1.

+Bus Services

+As of July 2024 no bus routes serve the station.